mgravell/RESPite/README.md

 # RESPite

 Low level RESP handling tools for .NET, intended for consumption by other libraries

-RESP is the communications protocol used by [Redis](https://redis.io/docs/latest/develop/reference/protocol-spec/) and Redis-like servers (Garnet, ValKey, etc), although it is not strictly tied to Redis, and can be used in a general purpose sense.
+RESP is the communications protocol used by [Redis](https://redis.io/docs/latest/develop/reference/protocol-spec/) and Redis-like (¿Redish?) servers (Garnet, ValKey, etc), although it is not strictly tied to Redis, and can be used in a general purpose sense.